Which Electric Scooter is Right for Me?

 If an Ultra-Portable doesn’t sound like it meets your needs, perhaps these next questions will point you in the right direction.

-All-Rounder scooters build upon the Ultra-Portable category to deliver a scooter that can travel further and offer better ride comfort.
+Commuter electric scooters build upon the Ultra-Portable category to deliver a scooter that can travel further and offer better ride comfort.
 All this while still retaining some of the portability features needed for a daily commute.
 Key features of this category are bigger batteries, larger tyres and an increase in the overall size of the scooter.
-An increase in battery size allows an All-Rounder scooter to achieve maximum travel distances of up to 65km.
+An increase in battery size allows a Commuter electric scooter to achieve maximum travel distances of up to 65km.
 A larger deck and handlebars provide more comfort for all riders and increased wheel diameters can tackle more diverse terrain.
-The trade off here however is the All-Rounder category sees an increase in weight and size of the scooter.
+The trade off here however is the Commuter category sees an increase in weight and size of the scooter.
 This means not everyone will be able to lift the scooter easily or carry up flights of stairs.
 But many models still feature easy folding to allow for convenient storage.

 Still not feeling like your needs are being met, well that just leaves one more category to explore.